pdxrust/rust-wasm-workshop/README.md

 </body>
 ```

 Additionally, we want the `<pre>` centered in the middle of the Web page.
-Wbbe
+We
 can use CSS flex boxes to accomplish this task.
 Add the following `<style>` tag
 inside `index.html`'s `<head>`: